Tick-borne encephalitis vaccination

 FSME-IMMUN 0.5 ml ® protects against tick-borne encephalitis.
 A lower dose (FSME-IMMUN 0.25 ml Junior®) is used for children aged 1 to 16 years.

 If you travel to an area where tick-borne encephalitis is frequent

 - and you plan many outdoor activities during a tick season, such as camping, trekking, hunting or hiking

 - or will be staying there for an extended period or regularly

 - month 0

 - 5 to 12 months after the second dose

-- If there is not enough time, the second dose may be given 14 days after the first.
+- Accelerated schedule: if there is not enough time, the second dose may be given 14 days after the first.

 - First booster vaccination after 3 years.